Federal marijuana enforcement could be catastrophic to Colorado economy | AspenTimes.com

 Another option is for the federal government to send a series of letters or memoranda to the state pressuring it to comply with federal prohibition, or could threaten to sue Colorado’s Marijuana Enforcement Division, the state’s regulatory arm over marijuana that issues the licenses allowing recreational businesses to operate.

-That would be extremely disruptive to the recreational marijuana industry, and it would arguably cost only the price of postage, said Vicente.
+That would be extremely disruptive to the recreational marijuana industry, and it would arguably cost only the price of postage, Vicente said.

 It would be somewhat resource-intensive to file a lawsuit, but there’s definitely an argument that the Marijuana Enforcement Division itself is violating federal law by issuing licenses.